d-smith/notes/spark/details.md

 partitioner, which doesn't cause a shuffle per se.
 If the following RDD is transformed, however, a shuffle occurs (even with the default partitioner)

+Transformations that cause shuffling after map or flatMap

+* Pair RDD transformations that can change the RDD's partitioner:
+  * aggregateByKey
+  * foldByKey
+  * reduceByKey
+  * groupByKey
+  * join
+  * leftOuterJoin
+  * rightOuterJoin
+  * fullOuterJoin
+  * subtractByKey
+* RDD transformations
+  * subtract
+  * intersection
+  * groupWith
+* sortByKey transformation
+* partitionBy or coalesce with shuffle=true

 External Shuffle Service

 * An external shuffle service to optimize shuffling can be enabled via the spark.shuffle.service.enabled parameter (set to true)

+### Repartitioning RDDs

+Spark API allows reparitioning at runtime.
+Why would you want to do that?

+* Sometimes the RDD needs to be repartitioned to spread the work out more evenly across the cluster

+Repartitioning of RDDs can be accomplished using partitionBy, coalesce, repartition, and repartitionAndSortWithPartition transformations.

+### Mapping Data Within Partitions

+Spark offers a way to apply functions not to the RDD as a whole, but to each of its partitions separately.
+This can be an important tool in optimizing transformations.

+* mapParititions, mapPartitionsWithIndex, glom